Mechanised corps (Soviet Union): Pre-war development of Soviet mechanised forces

 In 1931–1935, the Red Army adopted light, medium, and later heavy tanks of different types.
 By the beginning of the 1936, it already had four mechanised corps, six separate mechanised brigades, six separate tank regiments, fifteen mechanised regiments within cavalry divisions and considerable number of tank battalions and companies.
 The creation of mechanised and tank units marked the dawn of a new branch of armed forces, which would be called armored forces.
 In 1937, the Central Directorate of Mechanization and Motorization was renamed to Directorate of Automotive Armored Units (Avtobronetankovoye upravleniye) and then to Chief Directorate of Automotive Armored Units (Glavnoye avtobronetankovoye upravleniye), headed by Dmitry Pavlov.
 This was carried out under Marshal Tukhachevsky, one of the generals shot in June 1937 in the Great Purge.

 Soviet armored units gained some combat experience during the Battle of Lake Khasan (1938), the Battle of Khalkhin Gol (1939) and the Winter War with Finland (1939–1940).
 But these operations and also observation of the Spanish Civil War, led People’s Commissar for Defence Marshal Voroshilov to the conclusion that the mechanised corps formations were too cumbersome.
 A decision was taken to disband them in November 1939, and to distribute their units among infantry.
 This was a mistake, as the success of German panzer divisions in France showed, and in May 1940 Voroshilov was replaced by Marshal Timoshenko.
 Future Marshal Zhukov had drawn different conclusions from his own experience at Khalkhin Gol and from the other battles.

 The decision was reversed, and on 6 July 1940 the NKO ordered the formation of nine new mechanised corps, and in February and March 1941, began forming an additional 20.
-By June 1941, 29 existed in the Red Army, although the degree of staffing they had significantly varied.
+By June 1941, 29 existed in the Red Army, although their degree of staffing significantly varied.
 However, there was not enough time before the German attack in June 1941 to reform the mechanised corps units fully and for them to reach their former efficiency.